luapower/luapower-all/tr.md

   * `wrapped`: true if the segment is the last segment on a wrapped line.
   * `visible`: true if segment is not clipped.

-NOTE: The `lines` table _can_ contain zero lines, but only if the `segs` table has zero segments, which only happens when there are errors.
+NOTE: The `lines` table _can_ contain zero lines if the `segs` table has zero segments, which happens when there are errors.

 ### `segs:align(x, y, [w], [h], [align_x], [align_y]) -> segs`